A 398-meter long corridor!? The inspiration for the Momotaro legend!? [Kibitsu-jinja Shrine]

 [Top: National Treasure main hall and worship hall, bottom: Hiyoku-irimoya style]

-There are three highlights at the shrine.
+There are three highlights of the shrine.

 The first is the main hall and worship hall (national treasure) built in the "Hiyoku Irimoya-zukuri" style.
 This is a rare piece of architecture that can be seen all over Japan.